Too often we, as fashion business owners, overlook the things we’re sure that we already know.

 Can you identify the areas of your fashion business where you’re making assumptions?

-We’re so sure that we already know…
+It’s easy to be so sure that you already know…

-that we can’t afford to hire help
+that you can’t afford to hire help

 the best way to spend (or not spend) money in the business